nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
-- `list 2` displays all your lessons and assignments within the current and the next week.
+- `list 2` displays all your lessons and assignments within 2 weeks (including the current week).
-- `list 3` displays all your lessons and assignments within the current and next 2 weeks.
+- `list 3` displays all your lessons and assignments within
+3 weeks (including the current week).
 - `list ` displays all your lessons and assignments.

 ### Deleting a person : `delete`